open-mmlab/mmaction2/README.md

 - (2021-10-16) We support **PoseC3D** on UCF101 and HMDB51, achieves 87.0% and 69.3% Top-1 accuracy with 2D skeletons only.
 Pre-extracted 2D skeletons are also available.

 **Release**: v0.24.0 was released in 05/05/2022.
 Please refer to [changelog.md](docs/changelog.md) for details and release history.

+### 🌟 Preview of 1.x version

+A brand new version of **MMAction2 v1.0.0rc0** was released in 01/09/2022:

+- Unifies interfaces of all components based on [MMEngine](https://github.com/open-mmlab/mmengine).
+- Faster training and testing speed with complete support of mixed precision training.
+- Refactored and more flexible [architecture](https://mmaction2.readthedocs.io/en/1.x).

+Find more new features in [1.x branch](https://github.com/open-mmlab/mmaction2/tree/1.x).
+Issues and PRs are welcome!

 ## Installation